Version select#

 version_select_current#

-Specifies the current documentation version.
-Clarity Theme for Sphinx uses this to highlight the active version in the dropdown.
+Sets the current documentation version.
+The theme highlights this version in the dropdown.

 This value must match one of the versions in version_select_data: